A Way Abroad Logo

 Cut in half by the Han River, the city is split in two: the beach side and the city side.
 Most expats choose to live on the beach side, filling their days with great views, a tranquil pace of life, and everything you need usually within walking distance.
 Cross the river and you're back in any Vietnamese city life, just with a bit less traffic than Ho Chi Minh City or Hanoi.

-Long-Term Visa Options in Vietnam
+Visa Options to Live in Vietnam

 If you'd like to live in Vietnam for at least a few years, the most straight forward way to snag a visa is through work.
 Many expats in Vietnam are there working as an English teacher and get a sponsored visa that way.